lud/nvir/guides/file-loading/loading-files.md

 ## Load order

-The `dotenv!/1` function follows a couple rules when loading the different
+The `dotenv!/1` function follows a couple rules when loading multiple sources:
-sources:

 * Files are separated in two groups, "regular" and "overwrites".
 * Within each group, files are always loaded in order of appearance in the